On this page

 MySuper dashboards are required to display in graph form, and explain in plain English, the fund’s target return, actual returns and level of investment risk.

-The median return for young members born in the 2000s over that period was 6.9% per year, compared with 4.9% per year for members born in the 1940s, who had more exposure to lower risk cash and fixed interest.
+Chant West also reports Lifecycle fund returns separately from diversified funds to make it easier to compare like with like.
+In the period from January 2014 to November 2022, median returns have been best for younger Lifecycle fund members with a higher exposure to growth investments.
+This is as you would expect during a period of strong share and property markets.
+The median return for young members born in the 1970s, 1980s and 1990s over that period was 7.0% to 7.2% per year.
+This compares with 4.2% per year for members born in the 1940s, who had more exposure to lower risk cash and fixed interest at a time of historically low interest rates.
 However, it should be remembered that the lower risk weighting of older members will protect them if the market falls in the years leading into their retirement when there may not be time to make up for lost ground.

 Fees and insurance